MikkelSchubert/paleomix/docs/yaml.rst

 `YAML`_ is a simple markup language adopted for use in configuration files by pipelines included in PALEOMIX.
 YAML was chosen because it is a plain-text format that is easy to read and write by hand.
 Since YAML files are plain-text, they may be edited using any standard text editors, with the following caveats:

-* YAML exclusively uses spaces (space-bar) for indentation, not tabs; attempting to use tabs in YAML files will cause failures when the file is read by the associated program.
+* YAML exclusively uses spaces for indentation, not tabs; attempting to use tabs in YAML files will cause failures when the file is read by the pipelines.
-* YAML is case-sensitive; an option such as 'QualityOffset' is therefore not the same as 'qualityoffset'.
+* YAML is case-sensitive; an option such as 'QualityOffset' is not the same as 'qualityoffset'.
 * It is strongly recommended that all files be named using the '.yaml' file-extension; setting the extension helps ensure proper handling by editors that natively support the YAML format.

 Only a subset of YAML features are actually used by PALEOMIX, which are described below.
 These include **mappings**, by which values are identified by names; **lists** of values; and **numbers**, **text-strings**, and **true** / **false** values, typically representing program options, file-paths, and the like.
 In addition, comments prefixed by the hash-sign (#) are frequently used to provide documentation.